hmenager/workflow-is-galaxy-hall/sync201811/cmsearch-multimodel-wf.md

 ## Fork used

-Fix proposals are committed on repositories below:
+Fix proposals are committed in repositories below:

 ```
 https://github.com/hmenager/galaxy